trackme518/MacOS-Karabiner-Keyboard-Rules/README.md

 # MacOS Karabiner Keyboard Rules
- Rules for Karabiner on MacOS to behave as PC Czech Keyboard
+ Rules for Karabiner on MacOS to behave as PC Czech Keyboard mainly for programming.

 ## Semicolon